 How does Naloxone work?

 In an opioid overdose a person’s breathing slows down or stops.
 Naloxone blocks the effect of opioids on the brain.
 It temporarily reverses these effects on a person’s breathing.
 Giving naloxone can prevent death or brain damage from lack of oxygen.
-Naloxone usually starts working in 1 to 5 minutes and the effects of naloxone only last for 30 to 60 minutes.
+Naloxone usually starts working in less than five minutes and wears off in 30-45 minutes.

 Who can take naloxone?

 Naloxone is safe to use for all ages.
 It is also safe for anyone with medical conditions or individuals who are pregnant or lactating.